Best Belgian Waffle Recipe

 - In a large bowl, whisk together the flour, baking powder, baking soda, and salt.

-- In a medium bow, whisk together the buttermilk, milk, vanilla extract, melted butter, and egg yolks, stirring until smooth.
+- In a medium bowl, whisk together the buttermilk, milk, vanilla extract, melted butter, and egg yolks, stirring until smooth.
+Make sure all ingredients are at room temperature to prevent the milk or eggs from chilling and solidifying the melted butter.

 - Gently fold the egg whites into the batter until no large streaks of egg whites remain.

-- Scoop 3/4 cup batter into the waffle iron, or until achieving amount necessary to fill individual waffle irons, spreading if necessary.
-Cook to desired level of doneness as indicated by waffle iron.
+- Scoop 1/2 to 3/4 cup batter into the waffle iron, or until achieving the amount necessary to fill individual waffle irons, spreading if necessary.
+Cook to desired level of doneness as indicated by the waffle iron.

 Notes

-Waffles are best served immediately after removing from waffle iron.
-For best texture, do not stack waffles on top of each other; place in a single layer on a cooling rack.
+- Waffles are best served immediately after removing them from the waffle iron.
+For the best texture, do not stack waffles on top of each other; place them in a single layer on a cooling rack.

-To keep waffles warm, place in the oven in a single layer at 200 °F.
+- To keep waffles warm, place them in the oven in a single layer at 200 °F.

 Recommended Products